 Due to the heightened risk of malignant arrhythmias after an acute MI, antiarrhythmic drugs for the purpose of preventing SCD have been studied in two major settings: in patients with ventricular arrhythmias, and as prophylaxis.

 The role of antiarrhythmic drugs for the treatment of ventricular arrhythmias after an acute MI will be reviewed here.
 The pathogenesis, clinical features, and general therapy of ventricular arrhythmias after MI and of risk stratification for SCD are presented separately.
-(See "Pathogenesis of ventricular tachycardia and ventricular fibrillation during acute myocardial infarction" and "Clinical features and treatment of ventricular arrhythmias during acute myocardial infarction" and "Incidence of and risk stratification for sudden cardiac death after acute myocardial infarction" and "Role of implantable cardioverter-defibrillators for the primary prevention of sudden cardiac death after myocardial infarction".)
+(See "Pathogenesis of ventricular tachycardia and ventricular fibrillation during acute myocardial infarction" and "Clinical features and treatment of ventricular arrhythmias during acute myocardial infarction" and "Incidence of and risk stratification for sudden cardiac death after acute myocardial infarction".)

 Patients with ventricular arrhythmias — Ventricular arrhythmias that occur more than 48 to 72 hours after an MI usually reflect permanent substrate for malignant arrhythmias and are associated with an increased long-term risk of SCD.
 The prognostic significance of arrhythmias that occur within the first 48 hours is less clear.
 A detailed discussion of the implications of the temporal relationship of arrhythmias to MI is presented separately.
 (See "Clinical features and treatment of ventricular arrhythmias during acute myocardial infarction".)